CLEPyLadies/pyladies-official/content/blog/CLEpyd.md

 # Leadership

-We have recently added a new member to our leadership team: <ask-for-permission-to-name-her>!
+We have recently added a new member to our leadership team: Kjera!

 # Resources